 Every time you interact with a remote Git repository (for example, during a pull, update, or push operation), it requires authorization.
-You can configure GoLand to remember your passwords, so that you do not have to specify your credentials each time authorization is required.
-The type of authentication depends on which network protocol is used by the remote repository you are trying to access: HTTP or SSH.
+You can configure GoLand to remember your passwords so that you do not have to specify your credentials each time authorization is required.

 Configure a password policy

 In the Settings dialog Ctrl+Alt+S, select Appearance and Behavior | System Settings | Passwords on the left.

 Select how you want GoLand to process passwords for Git remote repositories:

 In native Keychain: select this option to use native Keychain to store your passwords.
 This setting is only available for MacOS and Linux.

 In KeePass: select this option to use the KeePass password manager to store your passwords.
 When you use the KeePass password manager, a master password will be used to access the file that stores individual passwords.
 Once GoLand remembers your passwords, it will not ask for them unless you need to access the passwords database.
 Enter the password that will be used to access the c.kdbx file in the MasterPassword field.